jCallon/beebee/README.md

 Find a combatant for each participant of `$bracket`.

 - `no_rng` Matches each participant with another participant of the closest winrate.
-Rerunning the command with no particiaptn changes gives the same result.
+Rerunning the command with no participant changes gives the same result.
 - `some_rng` Matches each participant with another participant of *similar* winrates.
 You might get some surprising matchups with participants across winrates who don't usually play with eachother in `no_rng`.
 Rerunning the command gives slightly different results each time.
 - `pure_rng` Matches each participant with another random participant, regardless of winrate.
 Rerunning the command (usually) gives very different results each time.